mariodsouza/AppiumTest-Abbott/README.md

 9. The app should launch on the device and automation test will run
 10. After the run, test-output folder will be created in the project directory.
 11. To view the test report, right-click on emailable-report.html file inside test-output folder and select Open With -> Web Browser

+Python script is also available in the project folder.
+File name is test1.py